Package 'RMallow'

 p

-Proportion in each cluster
+Proportion of data in each cluster

 lambda